Why Cruise to Baja California on Your Whale Watching Vacation

 - Whale Sharks

 Whale sharks are the largest fish in the sea.
 We’re talking school-bus sized!
 While they are enormous, they are filter feeders.
 This is another rare opportunity to meet the largest species of marine life up close and very personally.
 Later in the season, when the gray whale migration is over, we bring guests to the bay in La Paz to meet the whale sharks.
-You choose – sit in the skiff, or don your wetsuit and fins and snorkel alongside them?
+During your Baja California vacation, you choose – sit in the skiff, or don your wetsuit and fins and snorkel alongside them?
 The spotted whale sharks (each shark’s spot pattern is unique – like a human fingerprint!) deserve and receive our respect, but they often honor us with close encounters.
 As with the gray whales, this excursion only happens when the whale sharks are in the area – generally through early April, though it varies each year.

 - Sea Lions

 Now let’s talk about a wildlife encounter that isn’t seasonal – our trip to Los Islotes to see juvenile sea lions.
 These noisy, playful youngsters hang out in this area year-round.
 Basking on the rocks.
 Swimming in the waters.
 Playing with their cousins.
 They have been called the “puppies of the sea” because they are full of energy and never tire of new playmates.
-As with the whale sharks, you choose – ride in a skiff to take photos and enjoy the view from above?
+As with your Baja California whale watching experience, you choose – ride in a skiff to take photos and enjoy the view from above?
 Or get in your wetsuit and fins and join in the play?
 Again, we get in the water, but they approach us.
 And they will – they are curious about everything!
 New York Times photographer Benjamin Lowy described snorkeling here as “a transformational experience”.

 - Dolphin Pods

 Unlike the grays, whale sharks, and sea lions, there isn’t one specific place to visit the dolphin pods of the Sea of Cortes – they come to us!
 Dolphins love to ride the bow-wave of the boat, so we are most likely to see them when we are underway.
 When you hear the call that they’ve been spotted, start in the bow to watch them dance through the wave and zip back and forth under the boat.
 Groups of six or eight are common – and if you’re lucky, you may see groups much larger than that.
 The super-pods can reach a hundred dolphins or more.
-Definitely won’t see that every week – but this is a region where it does happen, and it’s quite an experience!
+Definitely won’t see that every week – but this is a region where it does happen, and it’s quite an experience on your Baja California vacation!

 - Mule Ride